mcclure/lisp0-experiment/doc/language.md

 	fun2 "idk"

 ¹³ Note the args and locals of the fn here use the `{}` syntax, but these `{}`s aren't blocks; the `fn` builtin interprets the contents as lists of symbols rather than executing them.
-Warning, although the value on the right is executed like code, not just any code can go here; currently it must be an integer, a string, a quoted list, or a variable name.
+Warning: Although the value on the right is executed like code, not just any code can go here; currently it must be an integer, a string, a quoted list, or a variable name.

 ## Data